nelu-gui/jenkinfile_off_exercises/README.md

-This is a very beginner exercise for testing purpose.
+This is a very beginner exercise for testing purposes.